Aretha Franklin, the Queen of Soul's Estate Remains in Limbo, Sons Go to Court | Atlanta Daily World

+The verdict is in and a Michigan jury has ruled that the late, great Queen of Soul’s handwritten will will stand.
+They have determined that Aretha Franklins hand written will found between couch cushions after her death is the official declaration of her wishes and intentions for estate division and management.

-Sons of the late and legendary Aretha Franklin will appear in court this today, Monday, July 10th to decide which of Franklin’s handwritten wills is the real thing – the one found in the cabinet or the one between the couch cushions.
+Sons of the late and legendary Aretha Franklin appeared in probate court on Monday, July 10 to decide which of Franklin’s handwritten wills is the real thing – the one found in the cabinet or the one between the couch cushions.

 Over the past four year’s since Franklin’s death, her four sons have been embroiled in a testy battle over her estate in Michigan probate courts.
 However only three of the four will appear in court this morning as Franklin’s eldest son, Clarence Franklin, who has a mental illness and is under a legal guardianship, has reached a settlement for an undisclosed percentage of the estate.
 The celebrated singer reportedly wrote in one of the documents “Kecalf, Eddie and Teddy must check on Clarence and give him$,” according to court filings.